Luciaisacomputer/Learn-Dot-Stuff/README.md

 ## Learn how you learn

 There are four types of primary active learning styes: visual, auditory, read-write, and kinesthetic.
-It is very important to find out which one of these suits best, as it will have an impact on the route you will choose for your learning materials
+It is very important to find out which one of these suits best, as it will have an impact on the route you will choose for your learning materials.
+I prefer to watch videos when I am first learning something, and follow them step by step to develop some basic muscle memory.
+After I am comfortable I tend to build something small and play around with it.
+I'll then read a book or two to make sure there weren't any gaps missed by the video lessons.

+The other important piece of learning is knowing what time of the day suites your best for learning.
+I find that I tend to learn best at night or early in the morning.
+As it gets later in the day I have less focus and tend to do better working on repetitive tasks versus mentally intense work.

 ## Find people who do what you want to do